ls1intum/Artemis/docs/user/exports.rst

 Export exercise results
 -----------------------------------
-Export the results of a specific exercise.
+Export the results of students for a specific exercise as a CSV file.
 This is supported for all exercise types.
 To export the results click the |export| button and then the |export_results| button on the |download_scores| page.

 Export quiz exercise